profound-labs/prophecy/README.md

 - Screeshots

-Embedded fonts and CSS typography for the ebooks, and a pretty LaTeX documentclass for the PDF.
+Embedded fonts and CSS typography for the ebooks, and a LaTeX documentclass for the PDF.

 ## Onwards